nc7fb863cr/nc7fb863cr/README.md

-- 👋 Hi, I’m Ricky
+- 👋 Ricky Lee
-- 👀 I’m interested in App Development
+- 👀 App Developer
-- 🌱 I’m currently learning Swift, trying to improve the knowledge of native software development of IOS.
+- 🌱 Learning Swift & React

 <!---
 nc7fb863cr/nc7fb863cr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.